Is learning a new language on your bucket list? Frankly speaking, it can be pretty challenging.

 There are other languages that are easy to learn for native English speakers.
 Below you can read about some of them.

 So many words in English come directly or indirectly from Latin.
-And just like every other Romance language originating from Latin, the Italian language shares similarities with English.
+And just like all other romance languages originating from Latin, the Italian language shares similarities with English.

 Many English words we use today originated from Latin, similar to their Italian equivalents.